Tanaka Tomoyuki

 Cerebral Infarction

-Tanaka's most famous production was, of course, the original Godzilla movie in 1954.
-He had received the greenlight and the resources to move ahead with a Japanese-Indonesian co-production, but the Indonesian government, still harboring bitter sentiment from World War II, barred the Japanese from entering the country.
-On the plane ride back home, Tanaka struck upon the idea of a film about a sea monster, and approached Toho president Iwao Mori, who approved the new direction.
-Tanaka pulled together the creative team of director Ishiro Honda, special effects wizard Eiji Tsuburaya, and composer Akira Ifukube, to bring his idea to fruition.
+Tanaka's most famous production was the original 1954 Godzilla.
+He had initially secured a budget for a planned Japanese-Indonesian co-production, but the Indonesian government—still harboring resentment from World War II—barred the Japanese crew from entering the country.
+Pondering a replacement project on the plane ride back to Tokyo, Tanaka struck upon the idea of a film about a giant radioactive sea monster awakened by nuclear testing.
+He approached Toho president Mori Iwao, who approved the project.
+Tanaka subsequently assembled the creative team of director Honda Ishirô, special effects director Tsuburaya Eiji, and composer Ifukube Akira to bring his vision to life.

-Tanaka would continue to produce kaiju films well into the 1990s, gradually relinquishing producer duties to his apprentice Shogo Tomiyama.
-In all Tanaka produced 22 Godzilla films, including every film in the original Showa and Heisei series.
-Tanaka provided the original screenplay treatments for the first two films in the Rebirth of Mothra trilogy; after his death in 1997, his image was used in Rebirth of Mothra 3 (1998).
-Tanaka received a dedication in the end credits of Roland Emmerich's [much reviled] American Godzilla (1998).
+Tanaka continued to produce the majority of Toho's tokusatsu and kaiju films into the mid-1990s, slowly relinquishing producer duties to his apprentice, Tomiyama Shôgo, as his health declined.
+In all, Tanaka produced twenty-two Godzilla films, encompassing every entry in both the original Showa era and the Heisei reboot series.
+He also provided the original story treatments for the first two films in the Rebirth of Mothra trilogy.

 Selected Works